Carnegie Historical Museum

 The Maasdam Barns

 In 1910, J.G.
 Maasdam erected two barns, next to an existing barn, where he bred Belgian Percheron and other draft horses until 1938.
-Located about five minutes from downtown Fairfield.
-The Evergreen Ridge Stock Farm was developed by the Maasdam Barns Preservation Committee as a recreational and educational center.
-It includes the Maasdam Barns and a museum.
+The site includes the Maasdam Barns and a museum.